Welcoming Students from Around the World

-If you’re an international student who’s interested in pursuing your education in CityU in Canada, please contact one of our student advisors at CityUCanadaAdmissions@CityU.edu or check out our brochure.
-We’ll answer your questions, assist with the application process and, once you’re on campus, help with your studies.
+If you are an international student who is interested in pursuing your education in CityU in Canada, please contact our student advisors at IntlAdmissionsCanada@CityU.edu

 Who is considered an international student?